Kodachrome: Launch and later history

-Kodachrome was first sold in 1935 as 16 mm movie film with an ASA speed of 10 and the following year it was made available as 8 mm movie film, and in 35mm and 828 formats for still cameras.
+Kodachrome was first sold in 1935 as 16 mm movie film with an ASA speed of 10 and the following year it was made available as 8mm movie film, and in 135 and 828 formats for still cameras.

-In 1961 Kodak released Kodachrome II with sharper images and faster speeds at 25 ASA.
+In 1961, Kodak released Kodachrome II with sharper images and faster speeds at 25 ASA.
 In 1962, Kodachrome-X at ASA 64 was introduced.
 In 1974, with the transition to the K-14 process, Kodachrome II and Kodachrome-X were replaced by Kodachrome 25 and Kodachrome 64.

 In later years, Kodachrome was produced in a wide variety of film formats including 120 and 4 × 5 in, and in ISO-ASA values ranging from 8 to 200.

 Until manufacturing was taken over by rival film manufacturer GAF, View-Master stereo reels used Kodachrome films.

 Decline and discontinuation

 Later color transparency films, such as Agfachrome, Anscochrome, Fujichrome and Kodak's own Ektachrome used simpler, quicker, and more accessible color development processes.
 Their higher film speeds also eroded Kodachrome's market share, as the quality of competing films improved over time.
 As digital photography reduced the demand for all film after 2000, Kodachrome sales further declined.
 On June 22, 2009, Kodak announced it would no longer manufacture Kodachrome film, citing declining demand.
 During its heyday, many Kodak and independent laboratories processed Kodachrome, but by 2010, only one Kodak-certified facility remained: Dwayne's Photo in Parsons, Kansas.
 On July 14, 2010, it was announced that the last roll of Kodachrome manufactured had been developed by Dwayne's for photographer Steve McCurry, a National Geographic photographer.
 McCurry had asked Kodak for the last roll in stock, then went out on his own to use that roll.
 Although McCurry retains ownership of the slides, prints of the 36 exposures are permanently housed at the George Eastman House in Rochester, New York and most of the pictures have been published on the Internet by Vanity Fair magazine.